Antoine-overflow/TheDrive/README.md

 The docker syntax to create a volume using gluster is:
 `docker volume create --driver glusterfs myvolume`

+## Using glusterfs in a service

+To use the gluster volume plugin in a service you deploy on a cluster, you need to pass some parameters to docker<\br>
+in your config file when creating the volumes used.
+You have an example of a .yml file that uses glusterfs in this github repo:
+`exemple.yml`

 ## Bloc-Note collectif

 https://pad.ird.fr/p/ensgTSI